Away With The Steiners

 Sorry, Ajmer.

-A little bit about Ajmer, Rajasthan
+A Little Bit About Ajmer, Rajasthan

 Ajmer is understated.
 I’ll give it that.
 It is a bustling city in the state of Rajasthan, India.

-Rather it is unabashedly a huge site of pilgrimage.
 Most of the things to do in Ajmer are cultural sights as the city is an important pilgrimage destination for Jains, Muslims and Hindus.

 But little did we know the congestion, crowds and hygiene standards of Ajmer on our visit would really challenge even our travel standards after years of galivanting all over India.